 Nomination fee £50.
-This secures a pace on the stallion's list.
+This secures a place on the stallion's list.
 It is not transferrable to another mare except by our prior permission and is non-refundable unless in exceptional circumstances.
 It is transferrable to another of our stallions, but the timing of the mare's visit must dovetail with pre-existing bookings for that stallion.
 It is certainly non-refundable once any covering attempt has been made.

 £7 per extra day handling, grass keep and basic care, use of covering facilities and scanning stocks as required, plus emergency/contingency use of loosebox;

 Vet's / farrier's / trimmer's / dentist's and other professional's fees charged directly to the mare owner;

 All visiting mares must leave our premises by 31st August unless by arrangement prior to arrival.

 Free tree planted here for each 50 miles of double-round-trip as above for carbon offsetting (they will fuel our central heating in a few years' time).
 You may also take a free tree to plant at home.

 Please Contact us before sending nomination fees, as we will want to talk through your plans for the foal and your stallion choice.

 All fees must be paid prior to the mare leaving our premises, including fees to outside professionals.